MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-LN04-two-quantitativeEDA.md

 \vspace{0.5in}

 Is this value (151, 310) above or below the line of regression?
-Did the line of regression overestimate or underestimate the birthweight.
+Did the line of regression overestimate or underestimate the birthweight?

 \vspace{0.5in}